-This section describes a selective re [Bim03] that generates image grids with appropriate local grid resolutions on the oversampling and the occurrence of artifacts within the the image space of the mirror optics, rather than in the screen space of the display.
+This section describes a selective refinement method [Bim03] that generates image grids with appropriate local grid resolutions on the fly.
+This method avoids oversampling and the occurrence of artifacts within the final image.

+The main difficulty for a selective refinement method that supports curved mirror beam combiners is that in contrast to simpler screens, a displacement error that defines the refinement criterion has to be computed within the image space of the mirror optics, rather than in the screen space of the display.
 For convexly curved mirror beam combiners, this requires fast and precise numerical methods.
 For displays that do not contain view-dependent optical components (e.g. curved screens), these computations are much simpler because analytical methods or look-up tables can be used to determine the error within the object space (e.g. the screen space).